 I am super excited to share this yarn wall hanging with you guys!
 The only thing I love more than a DIY Project is a simple DIY project that is easy to do.

-My daughter is really into the boho look lately and I wanted to make her something she could hang on her walls.
+My daughter is really into the boho look lately and was struggling to find wall decor that was unique.
 I found so many cute ideas online that we very pricey so I set out to make one for her.
 I love all the macrame hangings, but I wanted something that was simpler to make.

 I will show you two simple ways to make a DIY yarn wall hanging and the tips and tricks I learned along the way (the second one went way faster!).